AJDev77/Opaque/README.md

 PROJECT STATUS: Completed.
 In Alpha.

+Update 11/1/14: Since MySurf Auto Login will be coming out within the next week, a note about the security: MySurf Auto Login is not a magic bullet.
+Even though MySurf Auto Login provides useful encryption for your password, you should never trust any piece of software with your life, and MySurf is no exception.

 Update 10/30/14: MySurf licensed under Emposoft open source license.
 See license file for more information.

 Update 9/23/14: MySurf will most likely remain in Alpha until we can view the details of the new Awesomium branch.
 According to Awesomium Dev Adam Simmons, Awesomium “switched over to latest Blink/WebKit trunk last year and are conducting a massive overhaul of the rendering architecture” and “more details will be announced soon”.
 Hopefully they can get up to the latest WebKit trunk, from this year, soon.